 Passports Are the First Step in International Travel!In order to apply for entry into another country, you must have a passport that is valid for at least 6 months past your return date (and some countries require up to 18 months validity).
 If you do not currently have a passport with this validity, you should apply for a new passport immediately.
 See the State Department's website for instructions on how and where to apply for a new passport.

 Regular passport processing times can be anywhere from 4-8 weeks, depending on the time of year.
 Expedited passport services are available for an additional fee.
 General expedited services take 2-3 weeks door-to-door.
 However, there are faster expediting services through the Colorado Passport Agency if you are traveling within 14 days or need a passport to secure your visa within four weeks.
-Note that these timelines are currently much longer and appointment availability at the Colorado Passport Agency is extremely limited (see note at the top of this page).
+Note that these timelines can fluctuate significantly depending on the time of year and demand, so apply early to be safe!

 We also strongly recommend your emergency contacts have a valid passport, if possible.
 This way, not only will they be able to visit you (if applicable), but having a valid passport also ensures they would be able to come to you in case of emergency.

 What's the Deal with Visas?